MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/grant-resource-specific-consent.md

 For delegated permissions, any authorized user can consent to the permissions requested by the app.

 >[!WARNING]
 >The way you manage settings for team RSC and chat RSC permissions is changing in 2024.
 Instructions below have been updated to include dates for when new settings will be available for admins to modify.
-These setting will not change for governmnet clouds and seperate communication will be sent when those settings are changed.
+These settings will not change for government clouds and separate communication will be sent when those settings are changed.

 <b> Before March 14th, 2024 </b>